Re-award stalled school projects to new contractors - Ebenezer SHS appeals

 Ms Konadu was speaking in an interview with the Ghana News Agency, on the side-lines of a handing over of a renovated classroom and the launch of the 40th Anniversary and Homecoming Ceremony of the 1982-Padua Old Students Association Year Group in Accra.

-She said the school was bedevilled with several uncompleted projects, which were taking a toll on academic work.
+She said the school was bedeviled with several uncompleted projects, which were taking a toll on academic work.

 She added that this had compelled management to convert the uncompleted seven-unit block into a classroom to manage the ever-growing student population to avoid overcrowding and ensure effective academic work.